What is Action-Centred Leadership?

-John Adair's simple Action-Centred Leadership model provides a great blueprint for leadership and the management of any team, group or organization.
-Action Centred Leadership is also a simple leadership and management model, which makes it easy to remember and apply, and to adapt for your own situation.
+John Adair's simple Action-Centred Leadership model provides a great blueprint for leadership and the management of any team, group or organisation.
+Action Centred Leadership is also a simple leadership and management model, which makes it easy to remember, apply and adapt to your own situation.

 John Adair's Action-Centred Leadership model is represented by Adair's 'three circles' diagram, which illustrates Adair's three core management responsibilities: